The Importance of Cultivating Students' Life Skills

 - Social cognition and expectations:

-The society's demand for skilled talents has increased: the society generally believes that skilled talents can create more value, so students tend to learn more practical skills.
+Society's demand for skilled talents has increased: the society generally believes that skilled talents can create more value, so students tend to learn more practical skills.

 The change of educational goals: from the traditional academic orientation to an education model that focuses more on practice and application to cultivate talents that meet the needs of modern society.